 Stools that look narrower or thinner than normal

 Discomfort in the abdomen, including frequent gas pains, bloating, fullness, and cramps

-- Unexplained iron-deficiency anemia (low number of red blood cells)
+Unexplained iron-deficiency anemia , which is a low number of red blood cells

 Talk with your doctor if any of these symptoms last for several weeks or become more severe.
-And talk with your doctor if you are concerned about any symptom or sign on this list and ask to schedule a colonoscopy to find the cause of the problem.
+If you are concerned about any changes you experience, please talk with your doctor and ask to schedule a colonoscopy.

 Because colorectal cancer can occur in people younger than the recommended screening age and in older people between screenings, anyone at any age who experiences these symptoms should visit a doctor to find out if he or she should have a colonoscopy.